huxlife/transactionAnalysis/Sunpump Contracts.md

 **Parameters:**

 * `amountIn`: The exact amount of input tokens to send.
-* `amountOutMin`: The minimum amount of ETH that must be received for the transaction not to revert.
+* `amountOutMin`: The minimum amount of TRX that must be received for the transaction not to revert.
 * `path`: An array of token addresses.
-The first address must be the input token, and the last address must be WETH.
+The first address must be the input token, and the last address must be WTRX.
-* `to`: Address to receive the ETH.
+* `to`: Address to receive the TRX.
 * `deadline`: Unix timestamp after which the transaction will revert.

 **Example Call:**